 A New Direction for Mexican Agriculture

 The measure is also part of a broader government strategy outlined in the National Development Plan 2025–2030, which emphasises food sovereignty, agroecological transition, and sustainable resource use.
-Under this vision, Mexico aims to reduce dependence on chemical-intensive agriculture and promote safer alternatives through education, technical support, and the promotion of organic and regenerative farming practices.
+Under this vision, Mexico seeks to reduce dependence on chemical-intensive agriculture and promote safer alternatives through education, technical support, and the promotion of organic and regenerative farming practices.

 What Happens Next?